 By avoiding or stopping smoking, not only will the health of your digestive tract improve, but you can prevent a host of other diseases as well.
 Read some effective strategies to help you quit smoking.

 • Manage stress.
 Stress, in and of itself, is not considered a cause of Crohn’s disease, but it has been found to influence your digestive process and overall risk of illness.

 When you’re stressed, your stomach empties more slowly, secreting more acid.
 It speeds up or slows down the passage of intestinal contents, and causes intestinal tissue changes as well.3

 Note that chronic stress leads to inflammation, and has even been linked to diseases like cancer.
 Stress can worsen Crohn’s disease symptoms and trigger flare-ups.
 For this reason, employ effective stress managing techniques, such as exercises, meditation, breathing techniques, yoga, EFT, or even Grounding.

 • Drink enough water.
 If your intestines don’t get enough fluids, they cannot perform their duties properly.
 You’ll know if you’re getting enough water by checking the color of your urine (ideally, it should be a light yellow color).
-Avoid alcohol and caffeinated beverages, especially if you already have or have a high risk of this illness.4
+Avoid alcohol and caffeinated beverages, especially if you already have a high risk for this illness.4

 • Optimize your vitamin D levels.
 Vitamin D helps your body produce over 200 antimicrobial peptides that help fight all sorts of infections.
 Since experts believe Crohn’s disease has an infectious component, this is a simple strategy that can lower your risk.
 In fact vitamin D is nearly as effective as animal-based omega-3 fats in countering IBD.